EdgeFirstAI/documentation/docs/perception/studio.md

 - `--dataset-description`: Provides a description for the dataset

 !!! warning
-    Automated depth generation and labelling services will incur additional costs on top of the snapshot restoration.
+    Automated depth generation and labeling services will incur additional costs on top of the snapshot restoration.

 For example, to create a dataset with automatic depth maps and annotations for `person` and `car` objects, run the following command: